DrJLabs/shop-pbs/docs/wholesale-conversion/storefront-wholesale-tasklist.md

 ## Inventory Notes

 - Current state: The home page still functions as a retail storefront (pricing, Add to cart buttons, retail CTAs).
-Brand story, USPs, process teaser, and wholesale CTA remain to be added.
+Brand story, USPs, process teaser, and wholesale CTA are now in place.

 # 2 Site navigation and structure

 ## 2A Update the main menu

-- [ ] Remove retail items (“Our Shop”).
+- [x] Remove retail items (“Our Shop”).
-- [ ] Add or reorder menu items to: Home, Blends, Our Process, About Us, COAs, Wholesale, Contact.
+- [x] Add or reorder menu items to: Home, Blends, Our Process, About Us, COAs, Wholesale, Contact.
-- Current state: Header navigation lists Home, Our Shop, Contact Us.
-No About Us, Our Process, COAs, or Wholesale items; “Our Shop” directs to retail collection.
+- Current state: `main-menu-wholesale` is populated in admin and verified in the header.

 **Acceptance Criteria**
 - Main menu contains only the listed items, in the approved order.